High-Resolution PTDF-Based Planning of Storage and Transmission Under High Renewables: Case study

 \paragraph{Investments parameters}

-Table \ref{tab:cost_config} lists capital and operating costs for line upgrades and storage.
+Line upgrade costs are set to \$1243/MW-km, adapted from \cite{Esmaili}.
+Storage investment cost is set to \$1{,}000{,}000/MWh, with a charge/discharge cost of \$68.50/MWh, adapted from \cite{NREL_ATB_UtilityScaleBattery_2024}.
 Line upgrades are discretized to capacity increases of 30, 60, and 90\%, reflecting the enhancements achievable through typical line reconductoring \cite{GridLab2024Reconductoring}.
 Storage units are 250 MWh each, limited to 12 per node (3 GWh total), with charge and discharge efficiencies of $\eta = 95\%$.
-Line upgrade costs are adapted from \cite{Esmaili}.
-Storage costs are adapted from \cite{NREL_ATB_UtilityScaleBattery_2024}.

 \paragraph{Computational Setup and Hyperparameters} The TEP+Storage model is implemented in Julia with JuMP \cite{Lubin2023} and solved with Gurobi \cite{gurobi} on Georgia Tech’s PACE Phoenix cluster \cite{PACE} (24-core Intel Xeon, Linux); each run used 24 threads and 288 GB RAM.
 TR-Benders employed a 0.1\% MP optimality-gap tolerance, with wall-clock limits of 24 hours for 2030/2035/2040 and 72 hours for 2045 to accommodate longer per-iteration solves.
-The per-iteration added-violations quota was set to $k_v=32$ and the PTDF cutoff to $k_p = 0.005$, reducing nonzeros in $\Phi$ by 85.5\%.
+The per-iteration added-violations quota was set to $k_v=32$ and the PTDF cutoff to $k_p = 0.005$, reducing nonzeros in $\Phi$ by approximately 75\%.
+Lower PTDF cutoff values (e.g., $k_p=0.001$ or no cutoff) were also tested and substantially increased PTDF density and subproblem solve times, particularly in later planning periods, while having negligible impact on the resulting investment decisions.